ProjectBasedLearning/resources/algorithms/linear-regression.md

 ## Youtube links:

-- Why do we do Linear regression?[here.](https://youtu.be/lzGKRSvs5HM)
+- Why do we do Linear regression?[here .](https://youtu.be/lzGKRSvs5HM)

 - Math and logic behind the algorithm [here.](https://youtu.be/nk2CQITm_eo)